sap-tutorials/sap-build-apps/tutorials/codejam-events-process-3-aem/codejam-events-process-3-aem.md

 <!-- description -->Learn to get around SAP Integration Suite, advanced event mesh, and get familiar with some of key parts of the product.

 ## Prerequisites
-- You have completed the previous tutorial for the event-driven processes CodeJam, [Why Event-Driven Architectures?](codejam-events-process-2-eda).
+- You have completed the previous tutorial for the event-based processes CodeJam, [Why Event-Driven Architectures?](codejam-events-process-2-eda).
 - You have received the participants handbook, which contains systems and credentials you will need.
 The instructor will provide this to you.

 ## You will learn